Directions for Authors

 Parallel Submissions

 Please note that we strongly prefer exclusive submissions.
-However, if you are submitting a text to several blogs in parallel, please indicate this explicitly in your first email to us.
-Cross-posting may be a possibility under specific circumstances.
+If you are submitting a text post to several blogs in parallel, please indicate this explicitly in your first email to us.
+Cross-posting may be a possibility under specific circumstances but is not guaranteed.

 Procedure